Substance-related disorder: Substance use disorder

 In the DSM-IV, it was formally divided in substance use and in substance dependence, but in the DSM-5-TR both were combined into a single condition called "Substance-use disorder".
 In this new revision more presenting symptoms are required before a diagnosis is made.
 It also considers each different substance as its own separate disorder, based upon the same basic criteria.
-The DSM-5 TR also defines the term "drug addiction" as because of its uncertain definition and its potentially negative connotation.
+The DSM-5-TR also defines the term "drug addiction" as because of its uncertain definition and its potentially negative connotation.

 Complications

 There are many potential complications that can arise due to substance use such as severe physiological damage, psychological changes and social changes that are often not desirable.

-Physiological damage is often the most obvious, observed as an abnormal condition affecting the body of an organism: For instance, there are several known alcohol-induced diseases (e.g. alcoholic hepatitis, alcoholic liver disease, alcoholic cardiomyopathy.)
-Substance use is also often associated with premature ageing, fertility complications, brain damage and a higher risk of infectious diseases due to a weakened immune system.
+Physiological damage is often the most obvious, observed as an abnormal condition affecting the body of an organism: For instance, there are several known alcohol-induced diseases (e.g., alcoholic hepatitis, alcoholic liver disease, alcoholic cardiomyopathy).
+Substance use is also often associated with premature aging, fertility complications, brain damage and a higher risk of infectious diseases due to a weakened immune system.

-Long-term use has been linked to personality changes such as depression, paranoia, anxiety which can be related to psychological disorders.
+Long-term use has been linked to personality changes such as depression, paranoia, and anxiety, which can be related to psychiatric disorders.
 It is often reported that substance use coincides with personality disorders, such as borderline personality disorder.
-It has also now been linked to severe brain damage leading to an inability to control behaviours, which could explain why many people who use substances go on to develop addictions.
+It has also now been linked to alterations in brain function leading to an inability to control behaviours, which could explain why many people who use substances go on to develop addictions.

 Substance use is often regarded as negative in society and therefore those who engage in such behaviours can often be subject to social discrimination.
 The use of many drugs can lead to criminal convictions, whether the drug itself is illegal or people who use them use unlawful methods to fund their substances.
 It is also more likely that someone will partake in criminal or anti-social behaviour when they are under the influence of a drug.